|* Data collected 07/26/15 - 08/02/15|

 - Access to Independent Advisors.
-The Board and its committees shall have the right at any time to retain independent outside financial, legal or other advisors.
+The Board, the Lead Director and its committees shall have the right at any time to retain independent outside financial, legal or other advisors.

 - Director Orientation.
 The Chairman shall be responsible for providing an orientation for new directors, and for periodically providing materials or briefing sessions for all directors on subjects that would assist them in discharging their duties.

 - Interested Party Communications.
-Shareholders and other interested parties who wish to communicate with non-management directors can address their communications to the attention of Royal Caribbean’s Corporate Secretary.
-The Corporate Secretary will maintain a record of all such communications and promptly forward to the Chairman of the Nominating and Corporate Governance Committee those that the Corporate Secretary believes require immediate attention.
-The Corporate Secretary shall periodically provide the Chairman of the Nominating and Corporate Governance Committee with a summary of all such communications.
-The Chairman of the Nominating and Corporate Governance Committee shall notify the Board of Directors or the chairs of the relevant committees of the Board of those matters that he or she believes are appropriate for further action or discussion.
+Shareholders and other interested parties who wish to communicate with non-management directors, including to make recommendations of potential director candidates, can address their communications to the attention of Royal Caribbean’s Corporate Secretary.
+The Corporate Secretary will maintain a record of all such other communications and promptly forward to the Lead Director those that the Corporate Secretary believes require immediate attention.
+The Corporate Secretary shall periodically provide the Lead Director with a summary of all such communications.
+The Lead Director shall notify the Board of Directors or the chairs of the relevant committees of the Board of those matters that he or she believes are appropriate for further action or discussion.